AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 the predefined templates.

-## 2. Conventions, Definitions and Acronyms
+## 2. Conventions, definitions and acronyms

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be